 That simple, original tweet resulted in these gentlemen joining forces and creating one of the most widely recognized accessibility awareness initiatives.

-Take time to experience digital accessibility first-hand.
+Take time to experience the need for digital accessibility first-hand.
 GAAD recommends setting aside an hour of your day to navigate your digital environment.

 Unplug your mouse and rely solely on your keyboard for this experience.
 How quickly are you frustrated?

 Turn your device’s sound off and watch a video.
-Are there captions so you can follow along and know what’s being said?
+Are there captions that allow you to follow along and know what’s being said?

 Write a blog or share a post on social media about your experience.
-(Be sure to add alternative text to any pictures or screenshots you share!)
+(Be sure to add alternative text to any pictures or GIFs you share!)
 Then, challenge others to do the same.

-Share tools like WAVE that show whether digital content is accessible.
+Share tools like WAVE that show whether or not digital content is accessible.

 Are you already relying on assistive technology?
 Share what it’s like to navigate digital content with your tools.
-Record a video so your friends, family, and followers can see what it’s like to navigate digital content in that way.
+Record a video so your friends, family, and followers can see what it’s like navigating digital content that way.

 Offered both in-person and digitally, GAAD events spread awareness about the importance of global digital accessibility.